DUNE-DAQ/docs/docs/packages/daq-release/ci_github_action.md

-# Nightly releases and Continous Integration for DUNE DAQ Software
+# Nightly Releases and Continuous Integration for DUNE DAQ Software

+_JCF, Jan-6-2024: the CI dashboard below hasn't worked for some time.
+It would be good to reinstate a functioning dashboard showing each repo's build status_
 ## New Features

 🆕 Checkout the [CI Dashboard](https://tiny.one/dunedaq-ci-dashboard) to get an overview of recently CI build status for DAQ repositories in `DUNE-DAQ` organization.